apache/pekko/CONTRIBUTING.md

 # Contributing to Apache Pekko

-**NOTE: this document still needs to be migrated from the Akka project.**

 We follow the standard GitHub [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests.
 Just fork the official repo, develop in a branch, and submit a PR!

 You're always welcome to submit your PR straight away and start the discussion (without reading the rest of this wonderful doc or the README.md).
-The goal of these notes is to make your experience contributing to Akka as smooth and pleasant as possible.
+The goal of these notes is to make your experience contributing to Pekko as smooth and pleasant as possible.
 We're happy to guide you through the process once you've submitted your PR.

 ## The Pekko Community